-That being said, the Dell XPS 14 with a this display is more than a thousand dollars cheaper than the latest MacBook Pro, but offers better overall specs.
+That being said, the Dell XPS 15 with this display is more than a thousand dollars cheaper than the latest MacBook Pro, but offers better overall specs.

 The dedicated graphics card also means you can do some gaming on the side, or run memory-intensive video editing tools as well.

 Note that the listed battery life is for idle web browsing at medium settings.
 A 4k screen with a dedicated graphics card will eat through battery life very quickly with any other usage.

 If you keep the screen brightness at full and are using high end photo editing software, expect much, much lower battery life.
 You will probably be better suited just leaving the XPS plugged in most of the time.

 CPU: Intel Core i7-9750H Processor | Graphics: NVIDIA GTX 1650 4GB GDDR5 | RAM: 16 GB RAM| Screen: 15.6″ 4K UHD (3840×2160) Touch Display | Storage: 512 GB SSD | Operating System: Windows 10 | Battery Life: 9 hours | Weight: 4 pounds